 - Completion of and awarding of the Bachelor's Degree in the content area major

-- Communicating to the Hanover College licensing advisor(s) that your license application is complete and ready for coding and approval by the EPP.
+- Communicating to the Hanover College licensing advisor(s) that your license application is complete and ready for coding and approval by the EPP. *Cheryl Torline and Dr. Bailey do not receive notification from LVIS.

 The initial instructional (2 year) license will be emailed to the applicant and can also be accessed via LVIS - after the two year renewal, professionalized licenses renew every five years via IMAP, Profession Growth Points, and other criteria established by the State of Indiana.